First there was medical marijuana, then there was recreational marijuana, igniting a massive wave of new and exciting flower strains.

 Best Hydraulic Rosin Presses

 Hydraulic rosin presses are probably the most common type of rosin press on the market.
-As opposed to manual pressing, these use hydraulic pressure, generated either by a hand pump, foot pump, or even an electric pump.
-These can be used by both home growers and commercial extractors.
+As opposed to manual pressing, these use hydraulic pressure, generated either via a hand pump, foot pump, or even an electric pump.

 This press features 6″x10″ food-safe aluminum plates and PID temperature controls that maintain a high thermal mass for consistent temperature.
 It’s equipped with a power frame capable of withstanding the whopping 25 tons of force this thing delivers.